Left: Lucy circa, 1996

 Height and Weight: 2’8″ and 30 pounds

-Distinguishing Characteristics: Biracial Female; Lucy is White and Asian, Brown hair, Brown eyes, Lucy is of Korean descent and might understand a few words of the language
+Distinguishing Characteristics: Biracial Female; Lucy is Asian and Caucasian, Brown hair, Brown eyes, Lucy is of Korean descent and might understand a few words of the language

 Clothing/Jewelry Description: A long button down blue denim dress with the buttons on the front, white socks, and a pair of white canvas shoes